wangzheng422/rhel-on-bf2/README.md

 What is the actual process?
 ---

 First, we need to install software dependencies for the card.
-These include the [Mellanox rshim driver](https://github.com/Mellanox/rshim) and the [Mellanox firmware bruning tools](https://github.com/Mellanox/mstflint).
+These include the [Mellanox rshim driver](https://github.com/Mellanox/rshim) and the [Mellanox firmware burning tools](https://github.com/Mellanox/mstflint).
 The provision script's dependencies are: expect, wget and minicom

 Second, the firmware is updated to a hardcoded version of `BlueField-3.5.1.11601`.